-- g.
-Prior to measuring fluorescence, replace the media with 150 μ L of fresh media supplemented with 0.6 μ L sodium butyrate (2mM final concentration).
-Fluorobrite, a media with low auto-fluorescence, is a good option.
-The viral transduction mix contains autofluorescence, so changing the media will increase the signal-to-noise in the assay. - h.
-Visually inspect cells on microscope to confirm cell health.
-Check red fluorescence to confirm sensor expression and transduction efficiency. - i.
-Measure signal-to-background.
-Transduced cells should be at least 5× brighter compared to untransduced cells. - j.
-Add compounds that induce cellular stress.
+- H. Visually inspect cells on microscope to confirm cell health.
+Check red fluorescence to confirm sensor expression and transduction efficiency. - I. Measure signal-to-background.
+Transduced cells should be at least 5× brighter compared to untransduced cells. - J. Add compounds that induce cellular stress.
 Return the plate to incubator and allow the fluorescence to equilibrate for 1 hour.
 Capture the change in fluorescence intensity using standard GFP excitation and emission wavelengths.
-Reserve a few wells to add TG (thapsigargin), your positive control compound (final concentration of 1 μM). - k.
-When monitoring the green fluorescence emitted by the sensor, either the change in fluorescence intensity over time or the absolute fluorescence intensity can be measured. - I. Refer to Timing Section on page 10 for specific information on timing. - Important: Make sure that the final concentration of any drug solvents in the well (e.g. DMSO) does not exceed 1%.
+Reserve a few wells to add TG (thapsigargin), your positive control compound (final concentration of 1μM). - K. When monitoring the green fluorescence emitted by the sensor, either the change in fluorescence intensity over time or the absolute fluorescence intensity can be measured. - L. Refer to Timing Section on page 10 for specific information on timing. - Important: Make sure that the final concentration of any drug solvents in the well (e.g. DMSO) does not exceed 1%.
 The ideal concentration for DMSO is 0.1%.

-Tip: Add agonists at a concentration of 3-4× (in a volume of 50 μ L PBS) to wells containing 100-150 μ L PBS.
+Tip: Add agonists at a concentration of 3-4× (in a volume of 50μL PBS) to wells containing 100-150μL PBS.
 This will result in a 1:3 or 1:4 dilution, and allow for adequate diffusion.